-It sounds impossible, but it happens every week at your church.
-You try to create music in a style that is different from the one in which it was written.
+It sounds impossible, but this happens every week at your church.
+You try to create music in a style different from the one in which it was written.
 You try to play modern songs with traditional ways of thinking.
 And it’s not pretty.

-I was listening to my friend Geoff Twigg teach a band workshop at last month’s training event with The Worship Link, and he said something that articulated a pitfall I’ve seen over and over.
+I listened to my friend Geoff Twigg teach a Worship Link band workshop, and he said something that articulated a pitfall I’ve seen repeatedly.
 It was brilliant, really.

 But here’s where Geoff’s analogy blew me away.